ell-hosse/ell-hosse/README.md

 [![Email](https://img.shields.io/badge/Email-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:ehosse2@uwo.ca)
 ![Location](https://img.shields.io/badge/London,_Canada-gray?style=flat-square)

-PhD student in Artificial Intelligence at the University of Western Ontario.
+PhD student in Electrical and Computer Engineering at the University of Western Ontario.

 My research is on **trustworthiness and interpretability in autonomous driving systems** and building explainable AI architectures that make a model's reasoning auditable rather than inferred after the fact.
 Before Western, I worked on medical imaging and physiological signals, including transfer learning for ADHD diagnosis from 3D MRI, radiomics-based prediction in oncology, and cuffless blood pressure estimation from ECG/PPG/IMU data.